I am blessed.

 Last evening, I mowed my lawn and then went inside and I vacuumed my new floor, in my new living room of my new house.
 I looked out the window at the river.
 It looked like glass.
 The sunset reflected into it casting a pink and purple glow in the sky.
 I never thought I’d be so happy.
 Really.
 I thought this would never happen.
 I am blessed.

 About a year ago, as I filled out the Habitat application, I remember literally praying as I filled out every question.
 Ultimately, the decision was made and I was selected.
 Initially, I had gotten a voicemail.
-It was Erin Glock.
-She said in her sweet voice, “Hi Mandy, It’s Erin, I need you to call me because Habitat met and discussed your situation and I have some really exciting news for you.”
+It was Habitat.
+The voice said, “Hi Mandy, we need you to call us because we have some really exciting news for you.”
 I felt like an actress, waiting for her big break and this was finally it.
 I was hiding in a closet at work.
 As I listened to the voicemail again and then again to be sure I heard this right, I began to cry.
 This was it.
 It’s happening.
-They chose my family.
 I thought, I am blessed.

 I had requirements to fill and much work to put in.
 Habitat is about empowering and teaching and invoking pride and autonomy so there was much to do….

-I learned.
-The mission statement of Habitat for Humanity: Habitat for Humanity Capital District builds strength, stability and self-reliance through affordable homeownership.
+I learned the mission statement of Habitat for Humanity: Habitat for Humanity Capital District builds strength, stability and self-reliance through affordable homeownership.
 I learned that this is true.
-Over the course of 2 months, I took a class called Financial Freedom- This class was great.
-Myself and other soon to be Habitat homeowners met with Erin and Diane and discussed how to maintain financial stability and become “financially free”.
+Over the course of 2 months, I took a class called Financial Freedom; this class was great.
+Myself and other soon-to-be Habitat homeowners took classes about maintaining financial stability and becoming “financially free.”
 The videos we watched were not horrible.
-They were pertinent and honestly-inspiring.
+They were pertinent and, honestly, inspiring.

 I was humbled.
 To learn that the money for my new furnace and hot water heater among so many other things was raised by a church filled with faith filled people who open their hearts and pockets and donated to Habitat.

 I worried and asked questions and more questions and oh,” just one more question….”
-I was filled with questions about the house and pummeled Fred and Al with detail questions about the house and had even more questions regarding the process and the financials and this and that… Every email was answered with kindness and reassurance, most times by Erin-who was my “go-to” person.
+I was filled with questions about the house and pummeled the construction crew with detail questions about the house and had even more questions regarding the process and the financials and this and that.
+Every email was answered with kindness and reassurance.
 I cannot say enough about the emotional support that she provided during the process.
-Telling me not worry- that it’s a long road but we would get there!
+Telling me not worry—that it’s a long road but we would get there!

 In the end, after all has been said and done and as I still try to wrap my brain around the kindness of so many and the concept of Habitat… all I can think is, I am blessed.
 Thank you so very much, to every single one of you for blessing me and my boys.